-34.2 Compassionate Leave
+37. Compassionate Leave

-In addition, an eligible employee is entitled to take up to 3 days of paid compassionate leave for each permissible occasion when a member of the employee's immediate family or household has contracted or developed a personal illness, or sustained a personal injury, which poses a serious threat to his or her life.
+37.1 In addition, an eligible employee is entitled to take up to 3 days of paid compassionate leave for each permissible occasion when a member of the employee's immediate family or household has contracted or developed a personal illness, or sustained a personal injury, which poses a serious threat to his or her life.

-Provided that an employee who is required to travel interstate shall be entitled to five days paid compassionate leave.

-- 34.3 The employer may grant additional paid or unpaid bereavement or compassionate leave where the employer considers the circumstances justify this. - 34.4 The employer may approve paid or unpaid bereavement or compassionate leave for persons who are not members of the employee's immediate family or members of the employee's household who have contracted or developed a personal illness, or sustained a personal injury, which poses a serious threat to his or her life, or dies, where it can be established that a significant relationship exists
+- 37.2 Provided that an employee who is required to travel interstate shall be entitled to five days paid compassionate leave. - 37.3 The employer may grant additional paid or unpaid bereavement or compassionate leave where the employer considers the circumstances justify this. - 37.4 The employer may approve paid or unpaid bereavement or compassionate leave for persons who are not members of the employee's immediate family or members of the employee's household who have contracted or developed a personal illness, or sustained a personal injury, which poses a serious threat to his or her life, or dies, where it can be established that a significant relationship exists - 37.5 Casual employees - 37.5.1 A casual employee will be entitled to take the same bereavement and compassionate leave periods as detailed in this clause but as unpaid leave. - 37.5.2 The employer must not fail to re-engage a casual employee because the employee accesses the entitlement provided for in this clause.
+The rights of an employer to engage or not engage a casual employee are otherwise not affected.

-34.5 Casual employees

-- (a) A casual employee will be entitled to take the same bereavement and compassionate leave periods as detailed in this clause but as unpaid leave. - (b) The employer must not fail to re-engage a casual employee because the employee access the entitlement provided for in this clause.
-The rights of an employer to engage or not engage a casual employee are otherwise not affected. - 34.6 The employer may require that an employee provide reasonable evidence of the illness, injury or death.
+37.6 The employer may require that an employee provide reasonable evidence of the illness, injury or death.

-35. Community Service Leave
+38. Community Service Leave

-35.1 Participation in Eligible Community Service Activity
+38.1 Participation in Eligible Community Service Activity

-- (a) An employee who wants an absence from his or her employment to be covered by this clause must give his or her employer notice of such absence. - (b) An employee is entitled be absent from their employment when engaging in an eligible community service activity provided the employee's absence is reasonable in all the circumstances. - (c) Subject to subclauses (d) and (e) an employee's fortnightly salary will not be affected while they are participating in an eligible community service activity. - (d) Any employee who receives payment in compensation for out of pocket expenses (including lost wages) as a result of providing volunteer assistance in an emergency situation whilst on paid Community Service Leave, must produce to the Employer documentation showing the amount the employee has received for compensation of loss of wages.

-(e) On production of the required documentation, the employee will receive their fortnightly gross wage minus the amount received in (d) above.
+- 38.1.1 An employee who wants an absence from his or her employment to be covered by this clause must give his or her employer notice of such absence. - 38.1.2 An employee is entitled to be absent from their employment when engaging in an eligible community service activity provided the employee's absence is reasonable in all the circumstances. - 38.1.3 Subject to subclauses (d) and (e) an employee's fortnightly salary will not be affected while they are participating in an eligible community service activity. - 38.1.4 Any employee who receives payment in compensation for out of pocket expenses (including lost wages) as a result of providing volunteer assistance in an emergency situation whilst on paid Community Service Leave, must produce to the Employer documentation showing the amount the employee has received for compensation of loss of wages. - 38.1.5 On production of the required documentation, the employee will receive their fortnightly gross wage minus the amount received in (d) above.
 All superannuation normally paid by the employer in a normal pay period, including salary sacrifice and the Superannuation Guarantee Contribution will remain the same as if the employee had been at work.

-35.2 Jury Service
+39. Jury Service